danielatrivella/np3_ligand/README.md

 This repository stores the NP³ projects for ligand interpretation in X-ray protein crystallography.
 It contains three modules:

-- **np3_Lig-PCDB**: the repository of the Lig-PCDB project with the code to create the ligands image databases and the stratified training dataset.
+- **np3_LigPCDS**: the repository of the LigPCDS project with the code to create the ligands image dataset and the stratified training dataset.
-- **np3_DL_segmentation**: the repository with the training pipeline for semantic segmentation tasks used to validate Lig-PCDB and obtain the DL models.
+- **np3_DL_segmentation**: the repository with the training pipeline for semantic segmentation tasks used to validate LigPCDS and obtain the DL models.
 - **np3_blob_label**: repository of the NP³ Blob Label application

 The NP³ is a project from the Drug Discovery Platform ([DDP](https://lnbio.cnpem.br/innovation-core/technological-platforms/drug-discovery/)) of the Brazilian Biosciences National Laboratory (LNBio) from the Brazilian Center for Research in Energy and Materials (CNPEM) to empower natural products research with automations for biochemistry data processing and analysis.